Chuanlong-Zang/Denavit-Hartenberg-calculator/README.md

 ## Description

-This script is based on [Denavit–Hartenberg parameters](https://en.wikipedia.org/wiki/Denavit%E2%80%93Hartenberg_parameters).
+The background of this script is based on [Denavit–Hartenberg parameters](https://en.wikipedia.org/wiki/Denavit%E2%80%93Hartenberg_parameters).
 And for two adjacent links i and (i-1) on the robot arm, we have the coordinate transformation:

 ![transform](./img/transform.jpg)